Forecasted Treatment Effects: Online Appendix

 \subsubsection{Comparison with Difference-in-Differences}

-Despite the apparent similarity with the difference-in-differences (DiD) framework, our method in the presence of a control group allows for DGPs for counterfactuals with more general forms of latent heterogeneity.
+Despite the apparent similarity with the difference-in-differences (DiD) estimator, our method in the presence of an untreated group allows for DGPs for counterfactuals with more general forms of latent heterogeneity and outcome dynamics.
 For example, our approach allows for counterfactuals that follow fully heterogeneous autoregressive processes and/or unit root processes.
 In addition, it allows for the DGPs to have additive individual-specific time trends, as long as the deterministic time trend is either known or can be approximated by, e.g., a polynomial.

 To see this, consider for example the following DGP for the counterfactuals: